This summary of age discrimination law in South Korea has been prepared by Yulchon LLC: www.yulchon.com

 AEPA, Article 4-6(1).
 So, the agency who initially determines matters relating to age discrimination is the NHRC, even if it is relating to the employment and labour issues.

-“Substantial discrimination” refers to situations including discrimination against 2 or more people, repeated discrimination, and intentional non-compliance.
-(AEPA, Article 4-7(1)).
+“Substantial discrimination” refers to situations including discrimination against many people, repeated discrimination, and intentional non-compliance.
+(AEPA, Article 4-7(1))

 AEPA, Article 23-3(2).
-Due to the dual liability provision, not only the company but also a representative director or other person responsible for such discrimination can be liable (AEPA, Article 23-4).
+Due to the dual liability provision, not only the person responsible for such discrimination (in many case the representative and the relevant manager) but also the company will be liable by fine.
+(AEPA, Article 23-4)

+Ministry of Employment and Labour Guideline on the Interpretation and Implementation of Work Rules (Jan.
+22, 2016); Case No. 2017da209129 (Sup.
+Ct.
+May 31, 2017).
 Adopting a wage-peak system typically requires amendment of existing work rules or rules of employment of a company.
 Work rules may be amended by a company through consultation with employees.
 If such amendment is considered adverse to employee’s interests however, the company generally must obtain the majority consent of those affected employees, except for a case where those changes are “reasonable in accordance with established social norms”.
-Whether adoption of a wage-peak system is adverse change requiring employees consent, and even so, whether it may fall in a limited exception are matters of significant controversy in Korea.
-For more discussion on this topic, please refer to my article Mandatory Minimum Retirement Age and Wage-System Reform, published in Labour Post, Vol. 006 (July 2015).
+Whether adoption of a wage-peak system is an adverse change requiring employees’ consent, and even so, whether it may fall within the limited “reasonable in accordance with established social norms” exception were, until recently, matters of significant controversy in Korea.